bahrus/xtal-method/README.md

 With \<xtal-method\>, one creates a localized inline connection between an input JavaScript object and a functional renderer directly in the markup.
 The output of the transformation becomes a child of the element.
 So everything is together when inspecting the DOM.

-For example, here we see a tagged literal template, with no helper library, being used to set the innerHTML of the element:
+For example, here we see an untagged literal template, with no helper library, being used to set the innerHTML of the element:

 ```html
             <xtal-method input="[[todos]]">